Area of intrinsic graphs in homogeneous groups: Introduction

 Broadly speaking, the idea behind the definition \eqref{intro:uno} is to perform two ``linearization processes'' on the intrinsic graph.
 The first one is provided by the intrinsic differentiability of $\phi$, hence leading to the graph map $G(d\phi(w))$ of the intrinsic differential.
 The second one is a ``Euclidean linearization'' of $G(d\phi(w))$ arising from the classical area formula.

 However, a first difficulty in the above definition of Jacobian emerges, since the graph map $G(d\phi(w))$ is not linear, hence the independence of \eqref{intro:uno} from the set $B$ is not straightforward.
 The proof of this invariance with respect to $B$ is given in Proposition~\ref{propjac} and it relies on a highly nontrivial algebraic lemma, see Lemma~\ref{lm:MVPsubgroups}.
-The important role of this technical lemma will be further discussed below.
+The important role of this technical lemma will be discussed below.
 Using \eqref{intro:uno}, we can introduce the natural measure associated with $\Sigma$ as

 for every Borel set $B \subset \G$.
-Thus, the {\em measure-theoretic area formula} of \cite[Theorem~5.7]{LecMag21} shows that our problem boils down to compute the spherical Federer density $\cs^M(\mu,x)$ of the measure $\mu$ at $x$ (Definition~\ref{def:sphefederer}), where $x\in \Sigma$ and $M$ is the Hausdorff dimension of the subgroup $\W$.
-The Federer density was first introduced in \cite{Mag30ArXiv}, for Borel regular measures in metric spaces.
+Thus, the {\em measure-theoretic area formula} of \cite[Theorem~5.7]{LecMag22} shows that our problem boils down to computing the spherical Federer density $\cs^M(\mu,x)$ of the measure $\mu$ at $x$ (Definition~\ref{def:sphefederer}), where $x\in \Sigma$ and $M$ is the Hausdorff dimension of the subgroup $\W$.
+The Federer density was first introduced in \cite{Mag30}, for Borel regular measures in metric spaces.
 In our context, the computation of this density is not easy, since it is related to the geometry of both the intrinsic graph and the group.

-The crucial tool to find a formula for the Federer density is the upper blow-up of Theorem~\ref{theorem:ubu}, which is the first cardinal result of this paper.
+The crucial tool to determine the Federer density is the upper blow-up of Theorem~\ref{theorem:ubu}, which is the first key result of this paper.
 We state it in Theorem~\ref{theorem:ubuIntro}.
 For more information about the notions appearing in this theorem, we refer to Sections~\ref{sect:compendium} and \ref{sect:NotFactHom}.
 The family of intrinsic linear maps $\IL(\W,\V)$ is introduced in Section~\ref{sect:intrdiff}. \begin{teo}[Upper blow-up] Let $(\W,\V)$ be a couple of complementary subgroups of $\G$.
 Let $m$ and $M$ be the topological and the Hausdorff dimensions of $\W$, respectively.
 We consider an open set $A \subset \W$ and $\phi:A \to \V$.
 We also assume that $\phi$ is intrinsically differentiable at any point of $A$ and that $d\phi:A \to \IL(\W,\V)$ is continuous.
 We set $\U_{w}=\mathrm{graph}(d\phi_{w})$ for every $w \in A$.
 Let $\Phi:A\to\G$ be the graph map of $\phi$ and let us introduce the following measure

 for every Borel set $B \subset \mathbb{G}$.
 Setting $\Sigma=\Phi(A)$, for every $x=\Phi(\zeta) \in \Sigma$ we have